 - the adaptation has increased the valuation of the property.

-From 2017, an annual reduction of one band (maximum €90) may be granted where the adaption increases the value of the property.
+From 2017, an annual reduction of one band (maximum €90) may be apply where the adaption increases the value of the property.

-To claim relief for an adapted property and reduce the liability by one band, you should complete Form LPT6A and submit it to the LPT Branch.
+To claim relief for an adapted property and reduce the liability by one band, complete the Form LPT6A and submit it to LPT Branch.